Backing Up and Restoring Servers

 To restore an existing instance to a previous state, run the command:

-./securedrop-admin restore sd-backup-2020-07-22--01-06-25.tar.gz
+securedrop-admin restore sd-backup-2020-07-22--01-06-25.tar.gz

-Make sure to replace sd-backup-2020-07-22--01-06-25.tar.gz
+Make sure to replace sd-backup-2020-07-22--01-06-25.tar.gz with the filename

 for your backup archive.